-- 1 lb (450 g) Heritage White or Bread Blend Flour Weighing ingredients is the most accurate way to bake.
+1 lb (450 g) Heritage White or Bread Blend Flour

 Mixing and Kneading

-- In a large bowl, measure the flour.
-Add the salt and mix to disburse.
 In a separate bowl or pitcher, add the yeast to the water (75-80F).
-Mix to disburse lumps.
+Mix to disperse lumps.

 Want a lighter crust?
 Make a little tent of aluminum foil and place it over the pan when it goes in the oven.
 This will keep the crust from getting too hard.
 Remove the tent of for the last 10 minutes so it will brown.